-If you were a researcher studying human behavior 30 years ago, your options for identifying participants for your studies were limited.
+If you studied human behavior 30 years ago, your options for finding people to take your studies were limited.
 If you worked at a university, you might be able to rely on a student subject pool, or, with a lot of legwork, identify people in the community to participate in your studies.
 If you worked in the marketing industry, your company might conduct a focus group or hire an outside firm to conduct a phone survey, a mail survey or an in-person study with your target audience.
 Either way, the options for finding participants were slow, costly and restricted.

-Although online research has myriad benefits for individuals, businesses and science as a whole, it also presents some unique challenges.
+Even though online research has benefits for researchers, businesses, and science, it also presents some unique challenges.
 When conducting studies online, researchers must direct extra attention to data quality, an important and complex issue.
-So let’s take a deeper look at what data quality is and why it’s important.
+So, let’s take a deeper look at what data quality is and why it’s important.